 The right device for an online musical instrument purchase

-As you have control over whether your Google Ad appears on phones and tablets compared to computers, it’s useful to understand the hardware your target audience is using to research and buy their musical instruments.
-A relatively straightforward purchase like a low- to mid-level guitar, with limited options to configure from each model, is quite easy to specify and buy with a few clicks, lending itself to purchase via smart phone.
-On the other hand, a mid- to high-level drum kit, with numerous options to choose from within the purchase, is more complex and easier managed on a laptop or PC.
+As you have control over whether your Google Ad appears on phones and tablets compared to computers, it’s useful to understand the hardware your target audience uses to research and buy their musical instruments.
+A relatively straightforward purchase like a low- to mid-level guitar, with limited options to configure from each model, is quite easy to specify and buy with a few clicks, lending itself to purchase via smartphone.
+On the other hand, a mid-to-high-level drum kit, with numerous options to choose from within the purchase, is more complex and easier to manage on a laptop or PC.

-Targeting your Google Ads for the type of device also depends on the call to action and the complexity of the information your customer is required to review before completing the process.
+Targeting your Google Ads for the type of device also depends on the call to action and the complexity of the information your customer must review before completing the process.
 In general, the more complex the action required, the more likely the user is to move away from a smartphone to a laptop.
-However, this doesn’t take into account age demographics, where younger customers, more used to hand-held devices and who generally have less cash at their disposal, may not have the option of a computer to accompany their smartphone.
+However, this doesn’t consider age demographics, where younger customers, more used to hand-held devices and who generally have less cash at their disposal, may not have the option of a computer to accompany their smartphone.

 Metrics: traffic and how to measure conversions

 Alternatively, if you’re using Google Ads to encourage customers to your store, you’ll need to measure results in a different way.
-This could involve the metrics of an online appointment service through to simply tracking visitor footfall over the duration of your ad campaign.
-You could also use offline, real-world techniques like surveys - or even good old conversations with customers - to glean your knowledge.
+This could involve the metrics of an online appointment service by simply tracking visitor footfall over the duration of your ad campaign.
+You could also use offline, real-world techniques like surveys or good old customer conversations to glean your knowledge.

 Putting it all together: Google Ads for musical instrument retail

-How you advertise with Google Ads depends on what you are selling or promoting and to who.
-Clarifying this at outset and creating a plan based on the variables discussed will help you create the most successful, cost effective Google Ads campaign from outset.
+How you advertise with Google Ads depends on what you sell or promote and to whom.
+Clarifying this at the outset and creating a plan based on the variables discussed will help you create the most successful, cost-effective Google Ads campaign from the outset.

-If you have questions about how to implement your own Google Ads campaign, or for your own bespoke Google Ads plan to increase business for your musical instrument retail operation, please get in touch.
+If you have questions about how to implement your own Google Ads campaign or your bespoke Google Ads plan to increase business for your musical instrument retail operation, please get in touch.